Sunday, February 18, 2018

 Not that I have lost faith in my fairy godmother when Trump was elected president (being a f--king moron doesn't disqualify you).
 He’s just being a run-of-the-mill normal human being showing enough empathy to get elected, but not enough to offend groups such as the NRA.
 Don’t think for a moment that we humans are more caring and loving than other species.
 I’ve seen blue jays feeding their babies and cleaning their nest by putting in their mouths the baby’s excrement (shit) and spitting it out over the edge of the nest.
 Can we humans top that?

 Yet, I was sorely tested when I found out that this corporate giant, Facebook, without my permission, has publicized the date of my birthday, and telling everyone to wish me a happy birthday.
-If some nameless person forget to e-mail a birthday greeting, or the greeting is lost in the cloud, wouldn't some harm be done?
-Worst still, supposing (and it can happen) there is no response at all to Facebook’s request for a birthday greeting for a person and this lack of response is seen by everyone.
+If some nameless persons forget to e-mail a birthday greeting, or the greeting is lost in the cloud, wouldn't some harm be done?
+Worst still, supposing (and it can happen) there is no response at all to Facebook’s request for a birthday greeting for a person, and this lack of response is seen by everyone.
 Damn, was I hurt.
 No, no, it wasn’t me…just a Freudian slip.
 But it could happen and the damage to one’s ego could be debilitating.
 There was nothing I could do against this corporate giant, yet, I kept the faith.

 But then, my fairy godmother began to slip away from my life when I received this notice accompanying my phone bill which stated, “If your phone is out of order, or if it doesn’t work, please call us.
 Your business is very important to us.”
 Or when I noticed that a roll of toilet paper is now shorter by an inch, or that sugar is now sold in 4lb bags rather than the standard 5lb...and we still pay the same price.
 Perhaps the manufactures hope we wouldn’t notice?
 Or when they tell us that the new tires are closer to the rims because it’s more stylish, and not because it’s cheaper to make and therefore more prone to damage and horrific accidents?
-Or that the half gallon ice cream is no longer half gallon but is package to look one?
+Or that the half gallon ice cream is no longer half gallon but is package to look like one?
 I could go on but I’m an optimist even after all that.
 I still sense that my fairy godmother was stronger than corporations and was still looking after me.

 It was that one fine morning when the doctor told me that if I put any more salt in my food, I would die; that if i just take even a tiny bite of a sugared doughnut, I would definitely die; and forget about anything fried or eat anything that had legs, and as for coffee and sex, forget it.
 It was then, in that moment, that my beautiful fairy godmother started to fade away and as I walked out of the doctor's office, she finally disappeared somewhere and died.